iamcos/rediant_art/Context/Craftsmanship.md

 This technique, called lost-wax casting, has been used for thousands of years — from tribal ornaments to Renaissance masterpieces.
 At Rediant, we carry this lineage forward, shaping modern facechains, bodychains, and earrings with the same reverence for material and fire.

-The Art of CNC Laser Cutting
+The Art of Lost-Wax Casting (Current Method)

-While we honor the past, we also embrace the tools of today.
-Many Rediant designs are realized through ultra-precise CNC laser cutting, where thin sheets of silver, steel, or brass are etched with microscopic detail.

-This allows us to create jewelry that is both impossibly delicate and strong — symmetrical filigree nosepieces, feather-like motifs, and sacred geometry patterns that feel as light as lace yet endure like steel.
+Currently, all Rediant pieces are created using the traditional lost-wax casting method.
+This ancient technique allows us to create jewelry that is both impossibly delicate and strong — symmetrical filigree nosepieces, feather-like motifs, and sacred geometry patterns that feel as light as lace yet endure like metal.

-Every curve and opening is intentional, every cut inspired by sketches hand-drawn by the founder.
-Technology here is not cold — it becomes a modern chisel, an extension of human imagination.
+Every curve and detail is intentional, every piece inspired by sketches hand-drawn by the founder.
+This traditional method is not outdated — it becomes a timeless chisel, an extension of human imagination and ancient wisdom.

+Future: 3D Printing Integration

+While we honor the past, we're also developing plans to integrate modern 3D printing technology for future collections.
+This will allow us to create even more complex geometries while maintaining the soulful quality of handcrafted jewelry.

 Metals That Speak